-Purpose of messengers
+Purpose of Messengers

 Is it fair to create an object, and then allow it to function without any rules and regulations and finally call it to account and punish it for breaking the rules?

-Aving created man with the power of thought and free will, Allah sent prophets and messengers as a guide for mankind.
-Each prophet was sent to his particular people to remind them of the need to worship one God, and refrain from associating partners with Him.
-They were not gods, sons or partners of God, but were simply the best of mankind, chosen because of their humility in their behaviour, morals, peacefulness and knowledge of Allah.
+Having created man with the power of thought and free will, Allah in His infinite wisdom decided to send Prophets and Messengers as a guide for mankind.
+Each Prophet was sent to his particular people to remind them of the need to worship one God, and refrain from associating partners with him.
+They were not gods, sons or partners of God, but were simply the best of mankind, chosen because of their humility in their behavior, morals, peacefulness and knowledge of Allah.

-Allah sent a long chain of prophets from the first days of mankind, from prophet Adam (the Father of human beings) - and sealed them with prophet Muhammad, the final prophet (peace be upon them).
-This long chain included the prophets of the people of Israel and the five great messengers who came with the most important messages: Noah, Abraham, Moses, Jesus and Muhammad (May Allah's peace and blessings be upon them all).
+Allah sent a long chain of Prophets from the first days of mankind, from Prophet Adam (the Father of human beings) - and sealed them with Prophet Mohammad, the final Prophet (Peace be upon them).
+This long chain included the Prophets of the people of Israel and the five great Messengers who came with the most important messages: Noah, Abraham, Moses, Jesus and Mohammad (May Allah's peace and blessings be upon them all).